-Greek-Australian scientist founded the first cryonics clinic in Australia.
-Until recently we thought that it is possible only in science fiction movies, but now it is a reality.
+A Greek-Australian scientist founded the first cryonics clinic in Australia.
+Until recently, we thought that it is possible only in science fiction movies, but now it is a reality.
 The method of cryonics promises immortality and victory over death.
 At least in theory.

 “To me, it seemed logical.
 Let me be clear now, there is no guarantee that you will come back to life.
 But there is a reasonable probability.
 Then I thought that the phrase “reasonable probability” sounds better than “no probability” when you are dead,” said Pantelis Tsolakidis to the “Neos Kosmos“.

 How does it work?
-When someone dies and is officially reported dead, his body is preserved in liquid nitrogen at -196 degrees Celsius.
-When technology and medicine reach a required level (higher than the current one), the damage that led to the death (as well as aging and various diseases) can be corrected on the molecular level, and theoretically a person can return to life.
+When someone dies and is officially reported dead, their body is preserved in liquid nitrogen at -196 degrees Celsius.
+When technology and medicine reach a required level (higher than the current one), the damage that led to the death (as well as aging and various diseases) can be corrected on the molecular level, and theoretically, a person can return to life.

 The blood in the veins is removed and replaced with a special antifreeze, while the body is placed in a capsule with the head down.
 In this way, in case any discharge of liquid nitrogen from the top of the cryostat, the first thing to be thawed is feet, so the head will stay frozen.